twota/terms-of-service-and-privacy-policy/README.md

 4.5 Match and Message Limits

-▪Maximum active matches: 2 matches
+▪ Maximum active matches: 2 matches

-▪Maximum messages per match: 24 messages
+▪ Maximum messages per match: 24 messages

 ✅ Note: If a user exceeds 2 active matches, they will be unable to interact with new users or existing matches until they unmatch one or more to return within the permitted limit.